-Just returned from at MA prison and presented egolessness to the “Theravadins” (which included a couple of “Tibetan buddhists”.
+Report from Fleet Maull, PDN/PMI Founder: Just returned from MA prison and presented egolessness to the Theravadins (which included a couple of Tibetan Buddhists.
 There were 12 people present.
 We did the Theravadin chants and sat for 15 minutes.
-I then presented two-fold egolessness in a open format style, allowing lots of discussion along the way.
-It was a very lively, interesting and stimulating discussion.
-I spoke about egolessness from a practice viewpoint which included shamatha and vipasshana.
-Actually, we have to return to vipasshana next week as we ran out of time/space 🙂
+I then presented two-fold egolessness in an open format, allowing many discussions.
+It was a very lively, interesting, and stimulating discussion.
+I spoke about egolessness from a practice viewpoint which included shamatha and vipassana.
+We have to return to Vipasshana next week as we ran out of time/space 🙂

-One guy brought of the drama triangle concept, that is, how the persecutor, victim and rescuer are forms of ego.
-We got into how more mindfulness and awareness of habitual patterns of behavior has a liberating effect.
-How it allows up to make more conscious choices in our life rather than be tossed and turned all the time in a karmic chain of action and reaction.
-We talked about anxiety and how it’s a indicator of being caught up in ego’s game.
-We talked about the meaning of “projection” and how we tend to solidify our experience due to lack of mindfulness and awareness and then project that experience onto others and situations.
-We started to talk about what the meaning of “other” is and the clock struck 11 AM.
-We stopped, bowed and said our goodbyes.
+One guy brought up the drama triangle concept: how the persecutor, victim, and rescuer are forms of ego.
+We explored how more mindfulness and awareness of habitual behavior patterns are liberating.
+It allows us to make more conscious choices in our life rather than be tossed and turned all the time in a karmic chain of action and reaction.
+We discussed anxiety and how it indicates catching up in the ego’s game.
+We talked about the meaning of “projection” and how we tend to solidify our experience due to a lack of mindfulness and awareness and then project that experience onto others and situations.
+We started talking about the meaning of “other”, and the clock struck 11 AM.
+We stopped, bowed, and said our goodbyes.

 Everyone was participating in the discussion and the time went by quickly for us all.
 They asked me to prepare talks that we could discuss in a similar format for a few weeks.

 Gratitude, gratitude, and more gratitude!
 I’m overjoyed with prison dharma and the chance to be with all these guys!